How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 Dell's integrated management stack, including iDRAC and OpenManage, gives operations teams the same monitoring, firmware lifecycle, and remote management capabilities they rely on across their Dell server fleet.
 This consistency reduces the operational learning curve for teams adopting GPU-accelerated infrastructure.

 The XE9785L's direct-liquid cooling option addresses the thermal demands of eight MI355X accelerators running sustained inference workloads.
-By maintaining optimal GPU temperatures under load, the platform supports the consistent 2.2kW power envelope observed during Kimi K2.5 benchmarking.
+By maintaining optimal GPU temperatures under load, the platform supports sustained inference within the ~5.0 to 5.4kW GPU power envelope observed during Kimi K2.5 benchmarking.

 AI Tensor Engine (AITER) Optimizations